Skip to main content

 • You and anyone you agree we can share with

 You should be aware that information about you, held on our systems, may be used to prevent and detect fraud.
-The County Council has a duty under the Crime and Disorder Act 1988 to share information with other organisations, which handle public funds.
+Somerset Council has a duty under the Crime and Disorder Act 1988 to share information with other organisations, which handle public funds.
 Such arrangements form part of the annual audit required by the Audit Commission and will normally involve matching data from various databases held by participating authorities.
 Once an exercise has been completed, all data generated will be destroyed.

 Are we relying on legitimate interests and if so, what are they?